jpskelly/jpskelly/README.md

 Talent for quickly mastering new technology.

-Demystify complex IT issues to non-technical people.
+Able to demystify complex IT issues for non-technical people.

 Accustomed to handling sensitive, confidential records, including ITAR, PII, HIPAA and PCI-DSS.